GTRI VIDEO HISTORY:

 In the middle 1980s, GTRI was awarded the first in a series of contracts related to the International Space Station.
 Early work centered on antenna for the station's command and control needs, as well as operations associated with co-orbiting satellites.

-Researchers also tackled design and specifications for a robot that could perform certain types of experiments on the orbiting station while remotely controlled from Earth.
-Another project involved design of an electric power system that used large dish sunlight collectors.
+Researchers also tackled the design and specifications for a robot that could perform certain types of experiments on the orbiting station while remotely controlled from Earth.
+Another project involved the design of an electric power system that used large dish sunlight collectors.

 In 1987, GTRI researchers unveiled their first light detection and ranging system, heralding a new field of study for Georgia Tech.
 LIDAR works in a similar fashion to radar, but with light instead of radio waves.